kimble/grails-health-control/readme.md

         StateOfHealth execute() {
             if (2 + 2 == 4) {
-                return healthy("Everything is alright with the universe") }
+                healthy("Everything is alright with the universe")
+            }
             else {
-                return dead("Oh my, arithmetic is broken!")
+                dead("Oh my, arithmetic is broken!")
             }
         }